Small company. Big projects. Let’s talk.

 Clear and timely communication is key.
 Project managers and team leaders organize regular stand-up meetings so each employee can share their progress toward goals and identify opportunities for other team members to lend a hand.
-We also utilize a number of web-based tools (e.g. Slack, Mural, Basecamp, Google Apps) that make it easy to collaborate in real-time.
-We often make use of video meetings in order to feel like we’re really hanging out in the break room together.
+We use a number of web-based tools (e.g. Slack, Mural, Basecamp, ActiveCollab, Monday.com, Google Apps) that make it easy to collaborate in real-time.
+We also use integrations and workflows to make communicating easy.

 How do you keep your technology and tools current?